mmanik726/Gdax1/README.md

 Gdax1 is a iOS app to trade cryptocurrency on the Gdax (now Coinbase PRO) cryptocurrency trading servers.

-Gdax1 also works in the background and notifies you of significant price changes of a cryto currecny asset.
+Gdax1 also works in the background and notifies you of significant price changes of a cryto currency asset.

 It uses the REST API provided by coinbase to communicate with the servers.